AUDIENCE: Family Practice, Psychiatry, Pain Management, Nursing, Endocrinology

 If you are taking morphine solution, use the dosing cup or syringe that comes with the medication to measure your dose.
 Be sure that you know how many milliliters of the liquid you should take.
 Ask your pharmacist if you have any question about how much medication you should take or how to use the dosing cup or syringe.

 If you are taking Kadian brand long-acting capsules and you have a gastrostomy tube (surgically inserted feeding tube), ask your doctor or pharmacist how to administer the medication through your tube.

 If you are unable to swallow the long-acting capsules (Avinza, Kadian), you can carefully open a capsule, sprinkle all of the beads that it contains on a spoonful of cold or room temperature applesauce, and swallow the entire mixture immediately without chewing or crushing the beads.
 Then rinse your mouth with a little water and swallow the water to be sure that you have swallowed all the medication.
+Do not mix the beads into any other food.
 Do not save mixtures of medication and applesauce for later.

 Your doctor may start you on a low dose of morphine and gradually increase your dose until your pain is controlled.
 Your doctor may adjust your dose at any time during your treatment if your pain is not controlled.
 If you feel that your pain is not controlled, call your doctor.
 Do not change the dose of your medication without talking to your doctor.